Background

 Policy amendments

-We may update this privacy policy from time-to-time by posting a new version on our website.
-You should check this page occasionally to ensure you are happy with any changes.
-We may also notify you of changes to our privacy policy by email.
+this page occasionally to ensure you are happy with any changes.
+We may also notify you of changes to our

 -